radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 5. Copy the export file to the production machine and with the RadiantOne services stopped (all except for ZooKeeper), from a cmd prompt, run the import command (assuming you saved the exported file to C:/tmp on the target production machine).

+	>[!warning]
-	>[!warning] ensure all RadiantOne services EXCEPT ZooKeeper are stopped on the target machine prior to importing.
+	>Ensure all RadiantOne services EXCEPT ZooKeeper are stopped on the target machine prior to importing.
 ZooKeeper servers in the ensemble must be running prior to importing.

 ```
 C:\r1\migration\radiantone-migration-tool-2.1.0\migrate.bat import C:\tmp\export.zip cross-environment